zertico/apidoc/source/index.md

 Not implemented
 ```

-The admin can visualize a specific telephone by accessing a route described below.
+The admin can visualize a specific telephone by accessing the route below.

 Route: *`GET "/api/v1/admin/company-profile-telephones/:id"`*